 Tanya’s prior experiences include teaching and leadership in geography and social studies within secondary schools in Samoa and New Zealand; writing social studies textbooks, and national curriculum development.

 Tanya has just over twenty years experience in under-graduate and graduate teaching, including course development and coordination.
-Prior to the establishment of the Faculty of Education in late 2004, Tanya’s experiences within the tertiary sector focused on teacher education and collaborative research projects in Pasifika education – beginning with the former School of Education of the University of Auckland (1996-2000; 2002-2003), and then with the former Auckland College of Education (2004).
+Prior to the establishment of the Faculty of Education & Social Work in late 2004, Tanya’s experiences within the tertiary sector focused on teacher education and collaborative research projects in Pacific and Pasifika education – beginning with the former School of Education of the University of Auckland (1996-2000; 2002-2003), and then with the former Auckland College of Education (2004).

-In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed to international curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan and Nauru.
+In addition to her current research, teaching and service (as detailed in the profile below ), Tanya has contributed to international curriculum development and teacher capacity building education projects in Samoa, Tonga, Kyrgyzstan, Nauru and Myanmar (current).

 Research | Current

 - Transnational Pacific Education Research Initiative (TPERI) In collaboration with Dr 'Ema Wulfgramm-Foliaki.
 Its overall purpose is the establishment of a network that connects education initiatives around and across the Pacific Rim.
 Start up in 2017.

 Nga Tau Tuangahuru: MPEI Longitudinal Study, funded by Foundation North.
 Pasifika education research advisor.
 The focus of this study is on what success looks like for Maori and Pacific students and their families, and what supports that success.
 Start up in 2017.